Try Edible Flowers in Your Next Culinary Creation.

 Color: Bright red, orange or yellow.

-Flavor: Savory, slightly spicy flavor with a peppery finish.
+Flavor: Savory and slightly spicy with a peppery finish.
 The blossoms are milder than the leaves.

-Uses: Beautiful as a garnish for salads, cakes and other pastries.
+Uses: Beautiful as a garnish for salads, pasta, cakes and other pastries.

 Benefits: They contain a variety of minerals and compounds with anti-inflammatory properties.